 These seem like small gestures don’t they – believe me, any small gesture of comfort is huge to those going through treatment.

 When I first proposed shaving my head it was a simple show of solidarity with those who lose theirs through Chemotherapy, and to raise a bit of cash to do something nice on the unit by way of thanks for the extraordinary care we have received.
 Now, however, it has grown in to a quite large family affair.
 My Mum, who had Breast Cancer 12 years ago, is going for it too.
 Even better, my two sons Dan and Joey are going to join us, and Dan’s hair which is over 2 feet long, is going to be donated to make wigs for children with cancer.
 My delicious husband is going to join in for good measure too!!

 We have all lost special people we love, my Grandad Jason, Grandmother Doreen, stepdad Tim all died from later stage Cancer that was diagnosed too late to be effectively treated.
 This is a sad legacy.
 We want to make a great legacy going forwards and make a positive difference.

-Our initial target is £5,000 which will provide 4 tablet computers and a number of other smaller good things, but the more we raise together, the greater material impact we can all have on the lives of the ones we love going through Cancer treatment right now.
+Our initial target is £5,000 which will provide 4 tablet computers and a number of other small comforts including the PIC line covers & hand massage, and anything else that is suggested to us by those of you also receiving treatment at present.
+The more we raise together, the greater material difference we can all make to the lives of the ones we love going through Cancer treatment right now.